 Amma would get really upset at first.
 “The dark brings bad luck Aanki,” she would say.
 Sometimes, she would scream and slap to invoke discipline.
 On other days, she would embrace me in tears and cry “The neighbors will call you a witch!”
 When none of these worked, she reluctantly dropped the issue with a warning to be discreet.

-The summer nights would be full with the whispers and sighs of people tossing and turning in their sweaty beds, rejuvenating themselves for the next day.
-These mixed with the dull lashing of the scanty waters of Euphrates against her stony banks.
-Distant shrieks of jackals and other nightly creatures of the surrounding desert often disturbed the monotone.
+The summer nights would be full of whispers and sighs of people tossing and turning in their sweaty beds, desperate to rest their tired bodies.
+The waters of Euphrates lashing against her stony banks created a monotonous rumble.
+Distant shrieks of jackals and other nightly creatures of the desert pierced the air from time to time.
 But the people disregarded them, for the great walls of Uruk negated all outside threats.
-The fortifications surrounded the entire city, parting only for Euphrates as she flowed peacefully along the middle of Uruk, dividing it in half.

-On one such night, in this very aura, a figure caught the corner of my eye.
+On one such night, a figure caught the corner of my eye in the moonlight.
 It was crouching behind the fence!
 Must be a thief, I thought.

 “Who’s there?”
 I called out in alarm and reached for the bell.
 At this, the person frantically raised his arms and whispered with urgency: “Wait!
 It is Kishar!”

 It indeed was Kishar, the blacksmith’s boy.

 “What are you doing here?”
 I asked suspiciously.